ChrisAttar/CAP5610-Project/README.md

-# CAP5610 Final Project for UCF
+# Kepler Exoplanet Search

 ## Description
-This project is based on the tabular series for July 2021 from Kaggle.
-In this project I am predicting the values of air pollution measurements over time, based on basic weather information (temperature and humidity) and the input values of 5 sensors.
+This project is based on a dataset found in the Kaggle public dataset tab at [this](https://www.kaggle.com/nasa/kepler-exoplanet-search-results) location.

-## Kaggle score and leaderboard position
+The goal I set for this project was to classify potential exoplanets as CANDIDATE, CONFIRMED, or FALSE POSITIVE using different Machine Learning models.
-Unknown
+The dataset was distributed by NASA Exoplanet Archive and is explained [here](https://exoplanetarchive.ipac.caltech.edu/docs/API_kepcandidate_columns.html)

 ## Contributors
-Chris Attar
+Chris D. Attar